Issyanofsky/make/manual/l3built-inapps.md

 The __Webhook__ allow to connect and listen to other webhooks (that dont have __Make__ build-in app) for new incoming connection (message), it can be done;

-  * __uniqe Address__ the Webhooks provide a uniqe address to inform the out side webhooks to send a email if any change happen.
+  * __uniqe Address__ the Webhooks provide a uniqe address to inform the out side webhooks if any change happen.
   * __email__ the Webhooks provide a uniqe email addres to inform the out side webhooks to send a email if any change happen.

 ## Android & Apple apps